 The site of the world’s worst nuclear disaster, Chernobyl has become an unlikely, dark tourist destination.
 There are strict safety regulations to follow if you want to visit the Exclusion Zone which includes the nearby ghost town, Pripyat.
 You must apply well in advance of your visit with passport information, and are only permitted to tour certain areas with one of their pre-approved guides.

 While the radiation I was exposed to was less than I’d received on my flight from the U.S. to Ukraine, our guide had a hand-held Geiger counter with him at all times.

 Before the 1986 nuclear catastrophe, Pripyat – Ukraine’s model town – had almost 50,000 residents and an income 40% higher than the rest of Ukraine.
 Pripyat was evacuated two days after the disaster and contains an abandoned amusement park, hotel, schools, and government buildings.

-Cherynobyl affected me deeply, especially visiting the kindergarten/day care.
+Chernobyl affected me deeply, especially visiting the kindergarten/daycare.
 To be 100% honest, it was not only one of the most fascinating, educational and visual experiences in Ukraine, but also in the world.
 If you ever have the opportunity to see it, don’t pass it up.

 Tour Ukraine: LVIV – The Cultural Center

 Founded in 1256, and once the capital of a powerful Slavic state called the Galicia-Volyn principality and later part of Poland, the stunning medieval city of Lviv is just 40 miles from the Polish border.
 It’s a popular weekend retreat with Ukrainians but has yet to be discovered as a vacation destination by U.S. tourists.